 This is a feature from BMT reader Alvin Dimalanta.
 Alvin travels to Baja several times a year and has shared how to set up a Telcel SIM card in Mexico.
 This post was originally published in 2015 and has been updated.

 While you’re still in the planning phase of your trip to Mexico, check to see if your service provider offers this great perk.
-Is it a part of your current plan?
-If so, great – you’re all set!
 Make sure to read the terms of service to ensure that you understand how to use your international service in Mexico.

-If it’s not a part of your plan, you have two options.
-The first option is to upgrade your plan to one that includes North American coverage.
-This may increase your monthly bill but it could be worth it if you frequently travel to Mexico (and/or Canada) or plan to in the future.
+- Upgrade your plan to one that includes coverage in all of North America.
+This may increase your monthly bill, but it could be worth it if you frequently travel to Mexico (and/or Canada) or plan to in the future.
 See cell phone plans for travelers.

-If a long term North America cell phone plan (or another international plan) isn’t the right fit for you, the other option is to buy a local SIM card in Mexico.
+- Buy a local SIM card in Mexico (the most affordable option).
 We recommend Telcel, which is Mexico’s number one cell phone service provider with the widest range of coverage.
-Here’s how to set one up when you get to Mexico.
+This post describes how to get one and set it up when you get to Mexico.

 Related: How to Visit Tulum on a Budget